arkovia/acts/constitution-act.md

 Arkovia believes in community cooperation, and collective efforts toward building, growing and developing Arkovia.

 ### Section 8: Transparency
 Arkovia will have full government transparency, except in areas where national security is involved.
-Arkovia aims to provide open sourced government software, and continuously strive to share news, developments & advancement for all.
+Arkovia aims to provide open-sourced government software, and continuously strive to share news, developments & advancement for all.

 ### Section 9: Accountability
 Arkovia believes in full accountability of the Government through: